datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 > design.

 * A client needs to be able to identify the unique state or version of a given aspect when querying for it.
-* The client needs to be able to pass the same state back to a GMS "update" endpoint if it wants to ensure the aspect has not changed between fetching it and mutating it.
+* The client needs to be able to reference the same state to a GMS "update" endpoint if it wants to ensure the aspect has not changed between fetching it and mutating it.
+* A client could include multiple aspects in its precondition state, in case one update relies on the state of many other aspects.

 ### Extensibility

 > Please also call out extensibility requirements.
 Is this proposal meant to be extended in the future?
 Are you adding
 > a new API or set of models that others can build on in later?
 Please list these concerns here as well.

-The proposal could be extended to include a list of aspect versions which must hold true in order for a single aspect update to occur.
-There is also the possibility of including the state version in a batch update, though this may be complicated if handling multiple updates to the same aspect in a single batch.
+1. The proposal could be extended to include a list of aspect versions which must hold true in order for a single aspect update to occur.
+2. We could extend to include the state version in a batch update, though this may be complicated if handling multiple updates to the same aspect in a single batch.

 ## Non-Requirements

-> Call out things you don't want to discuss in detail during this review here, to help focus the conversation.
-This can
-> include things you may build in the future based off this design, but don't wish to discuss in detail, in which case
-> it may also be wise to explicitly list that extensibility in your design is a requirement.
->
-> This list can be high level and not detailed.
-It is to help focus the conversation on what you want to focus on.

 It's not important for us to discuss complex prerequisites here.
 The only thing we need to enforce is the state of an aspect has not changed when making an update to it.